Master Your Posture & Stop Back Pain with Neutral Spine

 Most of these positions cause pelvic tilt, which stresses the lower back and, with time, can cause pain and discomfort, so remember this important sitting arrangement:

-Sticking the butt out or having an exaggerated inward curve in the lower back (hyperlordosis/"Donald Duck posture"): This can be corrected by strengthening the core and glutes, as well as stretching the hip flexors and thighs.
-[1]
+Sticking the butt out or having an exaggerated inward curve in the lower back (hyperlordosis/"Donald Duck posture"): This can be corrected by strengthening the core and glutes, and stretching the hip flexors and thighs.

 Standing with your feet too far apart or on one leg

-It may sound odd, but have you ever noticed that when you are standing relaxed, you may find yourself leaning to one side, putting too much weight on one leg, or standing with feed too far apart?
+It may sound odd, but have you ever noticed that when you are standing relaxed, you may find yourself leaning to one side, putting too much weight on one leg, or standing with your feet too far apart?

-With time, it will curve the spin, strain your lower back, and cause pain.
+With time, it will curve the spine, strain your lower back, and cause pain.
 To avoid this, stand with your feet about shoulder-width apart.

 Crossing the legs while sitting: Keeping the feet flat on the floor with knees at a 90-degree angle is the proper seated posture.